vinhnx/vinhnx.github.io/README.md

 Senior iOS Engineer bridging the gap between native mobile excellence and cutting-edge AI innovation.
 With 10+ years crafting exceptional iOS experiences, I specialize in integrating advanced AI capabilities—from LLMs to multimodal processing—directly into mobile applications.

 ### Technical Leadership
-Deep expertise in Swift, Objective-C, SwiftUI, and UIKit, combined with hands-on experience implementing production-ready AI solutions.
+Deep expertise in Swift, Objective-C, SwiftUI, and UIKit, familiar with Rust, Python, JavaSript, TypeScript.
+Combined with hands-on experience implementing production-ready AI solutions.
 Passionate about exploring the intersection of mobile development and artificial intelligence, particularly in NLP and multimodal data processing.

 ### Notable Achievements